Dental Implants Arlington

 Understanding the Cost of Dental Implants

 Dental implants are one of the costlier tooth replacement options available; however, when comparing their benefits to those of other solutions, it is easy to conclude that choosing dental implants will be much more cost-effective in the long run.
-While most dental insurance companies do not offer coverage for implant placement, there may be other aspects of treatment that they will cover, such as your initial consultation, metal abutment, or custom-made restoration.
+While most dental insurance companies do not offer coverage for implant placement, there may be other aspects of treatment that they will cover, such as your initial consultation or custom-made restoration.

 No matter if insurance covers any or all of your procedure, Dr. Gray’s team will be happy to assist in helping to make your remaining out-of-pocket expenses more manageable.
-You may choose to pay in the form of cash, credit, or personal checks, or if you are having difficulty paying for the remaining cost, we are happy to be a partner with CareCredit, which offers a no-interest financing plan and extended financing plans up to 60 months with interest.
+You may choose to pay in the form of cash, credit, or personal checks, or if you are having difficulty paying for the remaining cost, we are happy to be a partner with CareCredit, which offers a short term, no-interest financing plan or extended financing plans up to 60 months with interest.

 Dental Implant FAQs

 When placed by a trusted professional, dental implants are 100 percent safe, both in the short- and long-term.
 While Dr. Gray himself does not place the implants in-office, he works with trusted oral surgeons who are experts in the field with many years of experience.
-Since implants became popular over 50 years ago, dentists and researchers have found more and more ways to place them effectively and safely.
+Since implants became popular over 50 years ago, dentists and researchers have found more ways to place them effectively and safely.
+Clinical studies have also shown dental implants have a success rate as high as 98 percent, even after 10 years!

 Treatment time can widely vary depending on the person.
 For example, those who need bone grafts are going to have a longer treatment time as their newly donated bone heals.
 The overall process can take as little as a few months to as long as one year, depending on your medical and dental history, the health of your supporting jaw, and the materials and techniques used.

-Not only will your teeth look natural thanks to Dr. Gray’s sophisticated implant restorations, but they’ll feel secure and natural.
+Not only will your teeth look natural thanks to Dr. Gray’s sophisticated implant restorations, but they’ll also feel secure and natural.
 Eating foods like apples, steak, corn on the cob, and many other chewy and tough foods will be easy again.
 As long as you keep up with oral care habits and visit Dr. Gray regularly for exams and cleanings, there’s no reason to worry.

 Keep in mind that not all implant restorations are created equal, which is why we recommend visiting Dr. Gray for the most aesthetically pleasing restorations in the Arlington area.

-While dental implants require the same maintenance compared to natural teeth, it’s important that you avoid using all tobacco products.
+While dental implants require the same maintenance compared to natural teeth, it’s important that you avoid using tobacco products.
 This is especially important during the healing stages, either after receiving a bone graft or after the initial implant placement.
 Brush for at least two minutes at a time with fluoride toothpaste and floss daily, especially around the implant.
 The restoration itself cannot develop decay, but plaque can still harm the surrounding gum tissue holding it in place.

 With proper care, dental implants can last anywhere from 25 years to a lifetime.
 Thanks to the integration with natural bone, they can withstand daily use without the worry of shifting or becoming loose.
 Just make sure to keep your gums healthy, as gum disease is the number-one leading cause of tooth loss in adults.